Renata1995/Rules-and-Associations-in-AGL/README.md

-# Rule-based Operations and Statistics-based Operations in Artificial Grammar Learning
+# Rule-based Processing and Association-based Processing in Artificial Grammar Learning

 ## Table of Contents
  * Introduction